Tommy Maddox

-Thomas Alfred Maddox (born September 2, 1971) is a former American football quarterback who played in the National Football League (NFL) for nine seasons, most notably with the Pittsburgh Steelers.
+Thomas Alfred Maddox (born September 2, 1971) is an American former professional football quarterback who played in the National Football League (NFL) for nine seasons, most notably with the Pittsburgh Steelers.
 He also played one season each for the New Jersey Red Dogs of the Arena Football League (AFL) and the Los Angeles Xtreme of the XFL.
-In the XFL, Maddox became the league's sole MVP while leading the Xtreme to victory in its only championship.
+In the XFL's only season, Maddox was the league's most valuable player (MVP) while leading the Xtreme to victory in the league's championship.

-Maddox played college football at UCLA and was selected by the Denver Broncos in the first round of the 1992 NFL Draft.
+Maddox played college football for the UCLA Bruins and was selected by the Denver Broncos in the first round of the 1992 NFL draft.
 His first four seasons with the Broncos, Los Angeles Rams, and New York Giants saw limited playing time and minimal success, resulting in him being out of the NFL by 1997.
 Maddox became an insurance agent before pursuing a professional comeback in the AFL and XFL between 2000 and 2001.
-His MVP season with the latter saw Maddox lead the league in passing yards and touchdowns, while being the only quarterback to start all 10 regular season games.
-The Xtreme's victory under Maddox in the Million Dollar Game would also be the final XFL game, as the league folded after its inaugural season.
+His MVP season with the latter saw him lead the league in passing yards and touchdowns, while being the only quarterback to start all 10 regular season games.

 Following his XFL success, Maddox signed with the Steelers the same year.
 He became the team's starting quarterback during the 2002 season, helping lead them to the playoffs and earning Comeback Player of the Year.
-Maddox would lose his starting position to rookie Ben Roethlisberger in 2004, although he was part of the team that won a Super Bowl title in Super Bowl XL.
+Maddox lost his starting position to rookie Ben Roethlisberger in 2004, although he was part of the team that won Super Bowl XL.
 He was released by Pittsburgh after the championship, leading to his final professional retirement.
 Maddox is one of four players on the Xtreme's championship-winning team who were also on a Super Bowl-winning team.

-Early years
+Early life

 Born in Shreveport, Louisiana, Maddox graduated from L. D. Bell High School at Hurst, Texas in 1989.
 At L. D. Bell, Maddox lettered in football, basketball, and baseball.
 As a senior, he was team captain, and was named the Southwest Texas Offensive Player of the Year, District Most Valuable Player, and the Area Most Valuable Player.